-Transparency and primacy of public interest must also rule the management of the data and materials arising from a research project to facilitate external review and scientific collaboration.
+Transparency and primacy of public interest must also rule the management of the data and materials arising from a research project in order to facilitate external review and scientific collaboration.
+IBEC researchers and administrators must follow the FAIR (findable, accessible, interoperable and reusable) principles for the management of the scientific data.

-All data and materials arising from a research carried out in IBEC or by people linked to IBEC is the property of IBEC and has to be at the disposal of IBEC staff if required.
+All data and materials arising from a research carried out in IBEC or by people linked to IBEC is the property of IBEC and has to be put at the disposal of IBEC staff if required.

-All data and materials arising from experiments must be accurately recorded and safely stored respecting ethical principles for a period of at least 5 years from the date of the first publication of the results, except human biological material, that will be stored only until the end of the specific research project.
+All data and materials arising from experiments must be accurately recorded and safely storaged respecting ethical principles at least for a period of 10 years from the date of the first publication of the results or IP protection, except human biological material that will be stored only until the end of the specific research project.
 The records must also include changes, errors, and negative, unexpected, or conflicting results as well as an indication of the person who made or observed them and the equipment and procedures used.